ivanm376/test-project-bootstrap/README.md

 > docker exec -it project1_webapp_container bash

+Install packages

+> npm install --also=dev

 Run, in each, separately server and webpack

+> npm run server-dev
+> npm run webpack-watch

+\*To run server with breakpoint on first line (--inspect-brk):

-> npm run server
+> npm run server-brk

+\*To test server ssr in development mode:

-> npm run webpack
+> npm run server-ssr

 ##### \*To login as root: